Starobilsk: Origin

 In 1686 the settlement was repopulated by servicemen of the Ostrohozk Sloboda Cossack Regiment who originally came from Poltava and Chernihiv regions and named their settlement after a town of Bilsk, Cossack Hetmanate that might have belonged to another Litvin who sided with Muscovites, Theodore Bielsky.

-Being a runaway serfs, Tsarist government allowed them to settle in military frontier with the Crimean realm to carry out border guard functions.
-After the place became also populated with serfs from the central regions of the today's Russia, the Tsarist government took measures to find and return those fugitives.
+Being runaway serfs, the Tsarist government allowed them to settle in the military frontier with the Crimean realm to carry out border guard functions.
+After the place became populated with serfs from the central regions of today's Russia, the Tsarist government took measures to find and return those fugitives.
 In 1701 the Ambassadorial Prikaz decided to conduct a population census in new settlements along Aidar and Siversky Donets.
 Most population avoided the census.
-According to data of stolnik M.Pushkin who in 1703 conducted population census in 34 settlements, in Bielsky was registered only 41 resident although in reality there were much more.
+According to data of stolnik M.Pushkin who in 1703 conducted a population census in 34 settlements, in Bielsky was registered only 41 residents although in reality there were much more.

 Trying to meet the demands of Russian landlords who repeatedly turned to the Tsar with complaints and requests to return fugitives, on 6 July 1707 Peter the Great issued an edict (ukase) about the search of "newly arrived from Rus all ranks of people".
-To the Don was sent a punitive detachment under command of colonel Prince Yuriy Dolgorukiy.
-He was charged to search for fugitives and "take them to those landowner from whom they ran away".
-That action led to the well known Bulavin Rebellion.
+To the Don was sent a punitive detachment under the command of Colonel Prince Yuriy Dolgorukiy.
+He was charged to search for fugitives and "take them to those landowners from whom they ran away".
+That action led to the well-known Bulavin Rebellion.
 Struggling with the rebellion, Tsarist troops eventually burnt the settlement to the ground.

 In 1732 the settlement was repopulated again by peasants from around Ostrogozhsk (Ostrohozk) turning it into a sloboda Stara-Bila.
-Among the first of its new residents were again servicemen of the Ostrohozk Regiment led by sotnik I.Senelnykov.
+Among the first of its new residents were again servicemen of the Ostrohozk Regiment led by sotnik I. Senelnykov.
 In 1782 Staro-Bila was assigned to the Derkul Horse Factory of Bilovodsk district (Voronezh Governorate).
-On Tsarist edict (ukase) from 1 May 1797 sloboda Staro-Bila was renamed into Starobelsk and became the administrative centre of Starobelsk uyezd in Kharkov Governorate of the Russian Empire.
+On Tsarist edict (ukase) from 1 May 1797 sloboda Staro-Bila was renamed into Starobelsk and became the administrative center of Starobelsk uyezd in Kharkov Governorate of the Russian Empire.

 Modern era

-Founded on October 12, 1851, Starobilsk "Joy of All Who Sorrows" Convent (Свято-Скорботний жіночий монастир) became a spiritual center for the region.
+Founded on 12 October 1851, Starobilsk "Joy of All Who Sorrows" Convent (Свято-Скорботний жіночий монастир) became a spiritual center for the region.
 After the Bolshevik revolution, the convent was restricted and, in April 1924, it was closed down.
-It remained empty until 1992, when the state returned it to the Orthodox Church.
+In 1992, the state returned it to the Orthodox Church.
 It was reconsecrated and opened in 1995.

-The town was occupied by Austrian troops during the Central Powers' advance through Ukraine in spring 1918, but soon became a center of activity for the Revolutionary Insurrectionary Army of Ukraine or Anarchists.
+The town was occupied by Austrian troops during the Central Powers' advance through Ukraine in the spring of 1918 but soon became a center of activity for the Revolutionary Insurrectionary Army of Ukraine or Anarchists.
 A photograph in the City Regional Museum (Старобільський краєзнавчий музей) shows Anarchist leader Nestor Makhno addressing the people of Starobilsk from a balcony on the main square in 1919.